 But next year, the wide receiver room, I expect, will look much different.
 I would think Parker will be gone.
 Fuller signed a one year deal so it’s hard to say if Miami would sign him to a long term deal.
 Preston Williams and Albert Wilson are two other guys that aren’t locks to be around for multiple years to come.

 The important aspect here is that Grier and Flores are always looking ahead.
-Of course this season is paramount but they’re smart enough to know that next year is also important to consider just a little bit right now.
+Of course this season is paramount.
+But, they’re smart enough to know that next year is also important to consider right now.
 That’s why I love this move.
 There are adults running the show who will do things that seem weird but are actually in fact smart.
 Enjoy your Wednesday.

 Follow Matthew Serniak on TwitterTweet